The Fenstanton Witch

-"The Fenstanton Witch" is a short story by the English writer M. R. James, first published in Ghosts & Scholars in 1990.
+"The Fenstanton Witch" is a short story by the English writer M. R. James.
+Believed to have been written in the 1920s, it was first published in the literary magazine Ghosts & Scholars in 1990.
+Set in Cambridgeshire in the early eighteenth century, the story concerns black magic.
+A radio play based on James' outline of the story, "Turn, Turn, Turn", aired on BBC Radio 4 in 1977.

 Plot summary

-The story takes place one October during the 1702-1714 reign of Anne, Queen of Great Britain.
+The story takes place one October during the 1702–1714 reign of Anne, Queen of Great Britain.
 (Note: S. T. Joshi notes that a reference to John Newborough being headmaster of Eton College would place the story somewhat earlier.
 Rosemary Pardoe notes various points that would imply the story takes place before or after Anne's reign.) at King's College, Cambridge.
 One afternoon, Senior Fellows Mr. Bates and Mr. Glynne discuss an event that recently took place at the nearby village of Fenstanton.
 An old woman, Mother Gibson, has died after being accused of being a witch and subjected to a ducking stool, and has been buried on the north side of Fenstanton's church.
 (Note: The north side of a church was "Traditionally the 'Devil's side' of the church, where evil-doers were buried".)
 Glynne recalls seeing Mother Gibson, who had eyes "as red as blood and the pupils like a goat's."
 The conversation is overheard by two other Fellows, Nicholas Hardman and Stephen Ashe, who quietly depart.